 Training the next generation of researchers is a key aim of the BrainsCAN initiative, and postdoctoral researchers are the engines of innovative research.
 The BrainsCAN Postdoctoral Fellowship program has been developed to attract the world's most promising early-career neuroscientists and neuroimagers to Canada, and to Western.
 The program supports postdoctoral researchers in cognitive neuroscience at both junior (Tier II) and senior (Tier I) postdoctoral stages.
 Tier II fellows will generally have completed their PhD no more than two years before they apply, and Tier I fellows will generally have 2-6 years of postdoctoral experience; however, exceptions will be considered.
-There will be two calls for applications per year, one in Spring and one in Autumn.
 This program also recognizes exceptional postdoctoral fellows already at Western who are conducting BrainsCAN relevant research and who have received external postdoctoral funding.
 BrainsCAN will top-up external salary to Tier II or I levels (depending on candidate's level) and will also provide the other benefits such as the research/travel allowance enjoyed by other BrainsCAN Postdoctoral Fellows.